tpm-rs/governance/org-docs/CHARTER.md

 review of the Organizations' status and progress to such active Sponsors.
-Such review may be provided in any form the Steering Committee may from time to time determine, such as by posting a review summary in the Organization's GitHub Wiki, or submitting documents to a Project repo.
-Sponsorship Review documents are NOT confidential, in accordance with the No Confidentiality clause of this charter.
+Such review may be provided in any form the Steering Committee may from time to time determine, such as by posting a review summary in the Organization's GitHub Wiki, or submitting documents to a Repo.
+Sponsorship Review documents are NOT confidential, in accordance with the Confidentiality clause of this charter.

 ## 14. Amendments